bastosmichael/Veterans-Lighthouse-API-Example/README.md

 1. Be sure that you have a web server that has PHP installed.
 If you want to pull statuses back after upload, be sure Python is installed as well.
 2. Be sure that PHP cURL has been properly setup and configured to handle HTTPS calls.
-3. Be sure you have a method setup for retrieving your API key.
+3. Be sure you have a secure method setup for retrieving/storing your API key.
 Most of these examples you can plug and play for dev/test purposes, but please take note of the warning at the bottom.
 4. Be sure the Python scripts point to the path that "FILES_IN_CIRCULATION" exists.

 ### Front end
 ---
 Once you pull down all the files you will see an index.html file.
 The index.html file is the main front end file and is setup as a single page application with two pages(div tags).
 The first div tag is a file uploader.
 The second div tag is a table that has all GUIDS and statuses in circulation contained in a table.

-The front end uses axios.js and AJAX calls the complete it's transactions.

-The first transaction it handles is uploading a file to the VA.
+The first page, as mentioned,is uploading a file to the VA.
 The front end for this is a form with a main file upload and the ability to create more file uploads via the "Add Attachment Button".
-We did leave out form input validation because different people perfer different methods of validation and may vary depending on frameworks used.
-We do however do file validation to ensure all files uploaded are PDFs.
-For instructions and proper validation for each field, please refer to the VA Lighthouse API documentation.
+We do validate main file types and attachments to be sure their PDFs, but ultimately, pattern matching for fields is left to your discretion.
+For more information on input validation in the API, please review to the VA Lighthouse API documentation.

-The second transaction it handles is generating a table that contains all Veteran First Name, GUID, and VA Status.
+The second page is a table that is generated in code by data recieved from a back end web service.
+It contains

 ### Back end web services